 To explore this question We will need to look at three separate issues.
 (1) The history (2) The situation earlier in this century (3) What's it like today?

 The Bible was on scrolls and parchments during the early centuries of Christianity.
 No one had a "Bible".
-Even into the Middle Ages, each Bible was written by hand.
+In the Middle Ages, each Bible was written by hand.
 Most people were, at best, only functionally literate.
 That is partially why they used stained glass windows and art to tell the Bible story.
 The printing press was not invented until 1436 by Johann Gutenberg.
-Note: The Gutenberg Bible, like every Bible before it, contained the Deuterocanonical books - the "extra" books as they are called in Evangelical circles.
+Note: The Gutenberg Bible, like every Bible before it, contained the Deuterocanonical books - or "apocrapha" in Evangelical circles.

 After the invention of the printing press, prior to Luther's Bible being published in German, there had been over 20 versions of the whole Bible translated into the various German dialects (High and Low) by Catholics.
 Similarly, there were several vernacular versions of the Bible published in other languages both before and after the Reformation.
 The Church did condemn certain vernacular translations because of what it felt were bad translations and anti-Catholic notes (vernacular means native to a region or country).